philanc/slua/README.md

 ### License

 Lua and all extension libraries are distributed under the terms of their respective licenses (MIT or equivalent).
-See LICENSE files in directories lua, luafilesystem, and the file lpeg.html in directory lpeg.
+See LICENSE files in directories lua, and luafilesystem.

 The "tweet" NaCl core implementation is public domain, by Daniel Bernstein et al.